You Are Here:

 • Will the project increase the quality or yield of your product?

-• How will you measure increased productivity, through revenue, sales, new markets or products?
+• How will you measure increased productivity, through revenue, sales or a decrease in the value of inputs?

 South West Regional Priorities